A smooth sale – from start to finish

 The sale completion step

 Everything’s agreed, the ink (well, digital ink) is dry, and you’re ready for the hand-over.
-On the agreed date, your business officially becomes employee owned.
+On the agreed date, the business officially becomes employee owned.

 Your to-do list